Jeroen Cornelissen

 Zhiguo Xia obtained his bachelor degree in 2002 and master degree in 2005 from Beijing Technology and Business University, and he received his PhD degree in chemistry from Tsinghua University in 2008.
 Zhiguo worked at the China University of Geosciences, Beijing from 2008 to 2014 as an Assistant Professor and Associate Professor.
 He has been a full Professor at the University of Science and Technology Beijing since 2014.
 In 2018, he moved to South China University of Technology and worked as a full professor at The State Key Laboratory of Luminescent Materials and Devices.
 His research interest focuses on the structural design of inorganic luminescence materials including the rare earth phosphors and luminescent metal halides for emerging photonics applications, such as light-emitting diodes, scintillators and sensors

-Yusuke Yamauchi, Associate editor
+Yusuke Yamauchi, Associate Editor

 The University of Queensland, Australia